 Missed Trades

-Log trades you identified but did not take.
-Each missed trade records the symbol, direction, entry time, the theoretical stop and target levels, and a reason for not taking it.
+Log trades you identified but did not take from the same + button used for manual real trades, choosing Missed in the menu.
+Missed trades live in the unified Trades workflow and can be shown or hidden with the toolbar Trade Type filter.
+Each missed trade records the symbol, direction, entry time, theoretical stop and target levels, and a reason for not taking it.
 The journal calculates what the R outcome would have been, giving you a running total of opportunity cost.
 Over time, this reveals whether your edge comes from the trades you take or the ones you skip.

-Rules & Settings now live on a single split page: Rules & Risk Limits on the left, Settings on the right (50/50 on wide screens, stacked on narrow).
+The Settings tab is a single split page: Rules & Risk Limits on the left, Settings on the right (50/50 on wide screens, stacked on narrow).
 Every sub-section is a collapsible dropdown with a count badge and an ⓘ tooltip explaining what it controls.
 One-click Expand all / Collapse all icons open or close every dropdown in a column.

 Rules & Risk Management